lczech/grenedalf/README.md

 ![grenedalf](/doc/logo/grenedalf.png?raw=true "grenedalf")

 Features
 -------------------

-grenedalf is a collection of commands for working with population genetic data, in particular from pool sequencing.
+grenedalf is a collection of commands for working with pool sequencing population genetic data.
-Its main focus are statistical analyses such as Tajima's D and Fst.
+Its main focus are statistical analyses such as Tajima's D and Fst, as well as convenience functions around pool sequencing data.
 The statistics follow the approaches of [PoPoolation](https://sourceforge.net/projects/popoolation/) and [PoPoolation2](https://sourceforge.net/projects/popoolation2/), as well as [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) and [npstat](https://github.com/lucaferretti/npstat).
 However, compared to those, grenedalf is significantly more scalable, more user friendly, and offers more settings and input file formats.

-[Feedback](https://github.com/lczech/grenedalf/issues) on functionality, interface, and features is highly appreciated!

 Setup
 -------------------

 We recommend to first try the pre-compiled binaries of the latest [Release](https://github.com/lczech/grenedalf/releases), by downloading the binary for your system from the "Assets" list below the release.
 If that does not work, grenedalf can be build from source as described [here](https://github.com/lczech/grenedalf/wiki/Setup).

 Usage and Documentation
 -------------------